ADA Defense Lawyers

 Law Firms and/or Attorneys filing ADA lawsuits in California include:

 The Center for Disability Access, Disabled Advocacy Group, APLC, Ray Ballister Jr., aka Raymond Ballister, Jr., Mark Potter, Phil Grace, Bryan Miller, Ross Cornell, Michael Taibi, Christopher Monge, Lynn Hubbard III, Scott Lynn J. Hubbard IV, Morse Mehrban, Thomas W. Gillen, Pamela Tsao, aka Pam Tsao, Ascension Law Group, Scott Cohen, Bahram Madaen, Ted Shin, Dayton Magallanes, Azidian Law Group, Anthony Blaser, Metz and Harrison, the Moore Law Firm, Tanya Moore, aka Tanya E. Moore, Layne Hayden, Zachary M. Best, Cris C. Vaughan, Roland Au, Jason Yoon, Sung T. Kim, Daniel J. Williams, Thomas A. Frankovich, Richard A. Mac Bride, Joseph R. Manning Jr., Michael J. Manning, Craig Cote, Babak Hashemi, Caitlin J. Scott, Tristan P. Jankowski, Jong Yun Kim, Peter Kristofer Strojnik, Richard E. Politiski, David C. Wakefield, Scott J. Ferrell, Douglas Borthwick, Daniel Malakauskas, Thomas E. Frankovich, Amanda Lockhart, Kevin Hong, Dennis Price, Advanced Disability Advocates, So.
 Cal.
 Equal Access Group, John Y. Kim, and Ascension Law Group, Faud Haghighi, Eric G. Calhoun (blind and visually impaired ADA lawsuits), Eric Calhoun, Calhoun & Associates (blind and visually impaired ADA Lawsuits, Marty J. Nicholson (blind and visually impaired ADA Lawsuits), Marty Nicholson, Nada Higuera, Almazan-Finneman Lawfirm, Pablo A. Almazan, Trevor J. Finneman, Law offices of Tran & Iserhein, PC, Krystina T. Tran, Tang & Associates, Kevin Tang, Thomas E. Frankovich.
 NYE, Stirling, Hale, Miller LLP, Jonathan D. Miller, Alison M. Bernal, Lawyers for ADA Rights, R. Alan Smith, Lindsey M. Hansen, Beaumont/Costalles LLC, Robert Luis Costales, William H. Beaumont, Berokim Law, Hasttie Sanjar, Steven L. Derby.
 R. Lewis Van Blois, Michael Gatto, Ruben D. Nathan of Nathan & Associates APC, Joseph Bakhos, Amanda F. Benedict of Law Offices of Amanda F. Benedict, Law offices of Kenneth J. Pinto, Morgan J. McGrath (website letters).
+Dan Shaked represents Linda Slade and files in the Southern District of New York (Website lawsuits).

 Plaintiffs filing ADA lawsuits in California include: